zchee/golang-wiki/CompilerOptimizations.md

 ## Non-scannable objects

 Garbage collector does not scan underlying buffers of slices, channels and maps when element type does not contain pointers (both key and value for maps).
-This allows to hold large data sets in memory without paying high price during garbage collector.
-For example the following map won't visibly affect GC time:
+This allows to hold large data sets in memory without paying high price during garbage collection.
+For example, the following map won't visibly affect GC time:

 ```go
 type Key [64]byte // SHA-512 hash